lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/introduction.rst

     :class: only-dark
     :align: right

-The objective of this tutorial is to measure a free energy profile of particles across a barrier potential using two methods: free sampling and umbrella sampling :cite:`kastner2011umbrella, allen2017computer, frenkel2023understanding`.
+The objective of this tutorial is to measure the free energy profile of particles through a barrier potential using two methods: free sampling and umbrella sampling
+:cite:`kastner2011umbrella, allen2017computer, frenkel2023understanding`.
+To simplify the

-For simplicity and to reduce computation time, the barrier potential will be imposed on the atoms with an additional force, mimicking the presence of a repulsive area in the middle of the simulation box without the need to simulate extra atoms.
-The procedure is valid for more complex systems and can be adapted to many other situations, such as measuring the adsorption barrier near an interface, or for calculating a translocation barrier through a membrane :cite:`wilson1997adsorption, makarov2009computer, gravelle2021adsorption`.
+process and minimize computation time, the barrier potential will be imposed on the atoms using an additional force, mimicking the presence of a repulsive area in the middle of the simulation box without needing to simulate additional atoms.
+The procedure is valid for more complex systems and can be adapted to many other situations, such as measuring adsorption barriers near an interface or calculating translocation barriers through a membrane :cite:`wilson1997adsorption, makarov2009computer, gravelle2021adsorption, loche2022molecular, hayatifar2024probing`.